-Along with the 1960's came fiberglass and it was at that point that the traditional ski began to change.
+In the 1960's came fiberglass and it was at that point that the traditional ski began to change.
 The 1980's were dominated by the infamous 'pencil skis' that were accompanied by the good old rear entry boots and one-piece ski suits with which designers creatively brought bright colour to the ski slopes.
-The more fluorescent the better!
+The more fluorescent the better.
 Whilst you may still see the occasional fluorescent number and pair of pencil skis on the slopes (or at a bad taste theme party), those who continue to persevere with them should know that today this rather dated equipment is playing havoc with your skiing potential.

 The 1990's saw the introduction of carving skis which opened up the market for ski design all based on a similar carving system.
 In the current market, the right pair of skis should almost feel like an extension to your boots and should suit your style, ability, weight and skiing aggressiveness.
-The ‘wrong’ pair of skis can result in your legs becoming wholly uncooperative machines that have the potential to cause serious injury!
+The ‘wrong’ pair of skis can result in your legs becoming wholly uncooperative machines that have the potential to cause serious injury.

-All mountain skis are the most versatile as they are designed to ride all types of terrain.
-From carving turns on icy corduroy to getting off-piste onto soft snow, their shape will allow you to get down the hill comfortably.
-They have a medium width, between 85 and 105 mm, with wider skis more suited to powder and narrower ones geared towards pistes.
-Most of them have rocker profiles with camber underfoot to ensure stability and edge hold on pistes, but also float on deeper snow.
+|All Mountain skis||The most versatile, designed to ride all types of terrain.
+They have a width between 85-105mm, the wider skis more suited to powder, the narrower geared towards pistes.
+Most of them have rocker profiles with camber underfoot to ensure stability and edge hold on-piste, but also float on deeper snow.
 These are the type of skis you should buy if you only want one pair to cruise the whole mountain.|

-Race and slalom skis are suited for adrenaline junkies and carving pros with lots of experience.
+|Race & Slalom skis||Skis suited for adrenaline junkies and carving pros with lots of experience.
 They have pronounced carving shapes and are usually quite long so that riders can make sharp turns and get lots of speed without losing stability.|

-Powder or freeride skis are ideal to ride deep powder.
-They are long and wide and feature a heavy rocker profile, which allows them to float effortlessly on soft snow.
-Wider skis surf more easily over the snow while narrower ones offer more versatility, being usable on piste.
+|Powder skis||Powder (or freeride) skis are ideal to ride deep powder.
+They are long, wide, and feature a heavy rocker profile which allows them to float effortlessly on soft snow.
+Wider skis 'surf' easily over the snow, narrower ones offer more versatility, being usable on-piste.|

 If you can't make up your mind, hire your skis and find out which ones suit your style.
 You will also be able to check out the latest innovations in skiing gear.